 - Paint two coats with proper drying time between coats.

-- Caulk any gaps, then paint over the caulk for a seamless appearance.
+- Caulk gaps, then paint over the caulk for a clean appearance.

-A typical Tempe home with 800 to 1,200 linear feet of baseboard runs three to five days, depending on prep condition.
+A typical Tempe home with 800 to 1,200 linear feet of baseboard takes three to five days.
+Depends on prep condition.
 We give you a clear timeline upfront and stick to it.

 FAQ: Baseboard Painting in Tempe